microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 2: Migrate SAP Hana to Azure Synapse Analytics

 SAP is one of the most widely-used enterprise software in the world.
 Azure Synapse empowers customers to integrate their existing SAP system with Azure to unblock business insights.
-In this exercise we will observe an Azure Synapse Pipeline that moves data from SAP Hana to an ADLS Gen2 storage, followed by a Data Flow that transform the data during the pipeline execution.
+In this exercise, we will observe an Azure Synapse Pipeline that moves data from SAP Hana to an ADLS Gen2 storage, followed by a Data Flow that transforms the data during the pipeline execution.

 1. Select **Orchestrate**